-The Unit of Operations Work Flow (UOWF), a pre-design tool outlined in a recent white paper, encapsulates the critical elements required for hygienic facility design.
+The Unit of Operations Work Flow (UOWF), a pre-design tool, encapsulates the critical elements required for hygienic facility design.
 The tool analyzes business processes, procedures and policies to develop the details of the design.
 If you are planning to build a brand new facility, the UOWF is highly recommended; however, not every plant manager has a clean slate to start from.

 Cost of Recall > Cost of Facility Design Upgrades

 The majority of plant managers reading this have to work within their current plant’s restraints and budget.
 To stay within these parameters, plant managers place their facility at risk by implementing short-term solutions to manage long-term issues.

 As a plant manager, your first step must be to invest time analyzing your work flow.
 Perhaps after assessing your process, you may realize that moving the location of your break room will significantly reduce the risk of allergen contamination.
 From a few feet above the issue, the cost of moving the break room may be a concern, but after assessing the business losses due to damaged reputation, cost of recalls, loss of shelf space and litigation, the risk of avoiding upgrades represents a major threat to profitability.

 “When properly implemented, effective hygienic facility design virtually eliminates the possibility of widespread product contamination.
 By identifying our clients' process work flow early on, their facilities can be designed to prevent cross contamination of processed finished products with unsanitized raw materials.”

 Buying Habits and Brand Reputation